Research Effectiveness

 Research Statement

-The TIAF comprises four primary constructs (assessment purpose, duty of care, technology acceptance, and measurement), each capable of supporting robust interdisciplinary investigations.
-Each of the four constructs are grounded in the 5 Rs of Indigenous education (respect, relevance, reciprocity, responsibility, and relationships) (Tessaro et al., 2018), making the TIAF a valuable tool for removing barriers to Indigenous learners and communities.
+The TIAF comprises four primary constructs (assessment purpose, duty of care, technology acceptance, and measurement), each capable of supporting robust interdisciplinary quantitative, qualitative, and mixed-method investigations.
+Each of the four constructs is grounded in the 5 Rs of Indigenous education (respect, relevance, reciprocity, responsibility, and relationships) (Tessaro et al. 2018), making the TIAF a valuable tool for removing barriers to Indigenous learners and communities.

-As a rule, I endeavour to publish all my research outputs under an open license and on the web.
+As a rule, I endeavour to publish all my formal and informal research outputs under an open license and on the web.
 Below are two examples of these outputs.
-The first emerged from my PhD coursework as a visiting student at the University of British Columbia.
+The first, and informal publication, emerged from my PhD coursework as a visiting student at the University of British Columbia.
 This publication is a critical family history, an in-depth exploration of one of my ancestors’ emigration from Norway to the USA, then to northern and central Alberta, and finally to British Columbia.
 The framework for this publication is the history of the treatment of Indigenous peoples throughout North America that opened the way for my great-grandfather to emigrate from Norway.

 Madland, C. (2019).
 Critical Family History [Blog].
 Colin M. Madland.